DeepLcom/deepl-php/README.md

 The DeepL PHP library offers a convenient way for applications written for PHP to interact with the DeepL API.
-Currently, the library only supports text translation; we intend to add support for document translation and glossary management soon.
+Currently, the library only supports text and document translation; we intend to add support for glossary management soon.

 ## Getting an authentication key